rosencoding/awesome-sideprojects/README.md

 ## 🦄 Unicorn Sightings

+- [Envin](https://envin.turbostarter.dev) - Framework-agnostic, type-safe tool to validate and preview your environment variables - powered by your favorite schema validator.
 - [ShowUpInAI](https://showupinai.com) - Your website isn’t showing up in ChatGPT?
 Fix it.
 - [Biz2Buzz](https://biz2buzz.in) - Your E Visiting Card!
 Express who are you, what you have, why to reach you with easy QR and vCard download
 - [DecipherSEO](https://decipherseo.com) - Your SEO solution for Ecommerce, Create SEO Optimized Products from images.